-For more information about SXU's pre-health programs, please visit the Pre-Health Programs web page.
+For more information about SXU's Pre-Health programs, please visit the Pre-Health Programs page.

 It is possible to become certified as a biology teacher at the secondary education level (9-12 certification) by completing the General Biology track and requirements for a Secondary Education Certificate.
 Major area of specialization coursework includes all content-area courses used to fulfill major requirements in the program (i.e., Biology, Chemistry, Physics and Math courses).
 Please contact the Education Department for specific details of the certification program.